Make art, not war

 A 2019 study of Iranian women reiterated these findings: “As compared to the control group, the Mindfulness-Based Art Therapy group demonstrated a significant decrease in symptoms of distress and significant improvements in key aspects of the health-related quality of life.”

 So all that drawing and painting I’ve been doing to cope with the difficulties we’ve been facing this year?
-Though I didn’t realize it when I started doing art, I think I’ve discovered a life hack for mental health.
+Honestly, I didn’t realize it when I started doing art.
+But I think I’ve discovered a life hack for mental health.